PUBLISHED SEP 6, 2018, 5:00 AM SGT

 Sands Expo & Convention Centre, Singapore

-The Cooling Singapore Symposium took place during the World Cities Summit conference at Marina Bay Sands, Singapore, and drew an audience of around 200 people – the largest Cooling Singapore event to date – including researchers, academics, the private sector, government, NGOs and media.
+The Cooling Singapore Symposium took place during the World Cities Summit conference at Marina Bay Sands, Singapore, and drew an audience of around 250 people including researchers, academics, the private sector, government, NGOs and media.

 Cooling Singapore: Proposed projects and extended collaborations